MIPPL/nephele-org-website/public/content/contributing/style-guide/index.md

 **For example:**

-"Ethereum, like Bitcoin, currently uses a consensus protocol called **proof-of-work (PoW)**."
+"Nephele, like Bitcoin, currently uses a consensus protocol called **proof-of-work (PoW)**."

 ### Consistency {#consistency}

-Many of the topics covered on ethereum.org are technically complex.
+Many of the topics covered on Nephele.org are technically complex.
 To reduce confusion to the reader, terms should be used consistently.
 For example, don't cycle back-and-forth between proof-of-work and PoW at random.

 [Content standardization](/contributing/style-guide/content-standardization/) - Read more about proper usage of terminology and other aspects such as how to properly add an image, attribute etc.

 ## Anything else? {#anything-else}

-Like all content on ethereum.org, this style guide is an open-source work-in-progress with room for improvement.
-If there is anything you think should be added to improve this document please [suggest an edit on GitHub](https://github.com/ethereum/ethereum-org-website/blob/dev/public/content/contributing/style-guide/index.md).
+Like all content on Nephele.org, this style guide is an open-source work-in-progress with room for improvement.
+If there is anything you think should be added to improve this document please [suggest an edit on GitHub](https://github.com/Nephele/Nephele-org-website/blob/dev/public/content/contributing/style-guide/index.md).